Cornell-Tech-PAML-Course-2023/homework2/README.md

 random.seed(10)
 ```

-<b>Task 12</b>: Set train/test split using your code from HW1.
+## Task 12: Set train/test split using your code from HW1.

 In addition, write a function called split_dataset() that splits the dataset into four parts, input and output training and test sets (e.g., X_train, X_val, y_train, y_val)using the following function(s):
 number_input(): function that displays a text field and a user to input a number.
 Collect the test set size from the text field.
 Sklearn train_test_split() - function that splits that dataset into training and testing sets.
 Split the dataset into input X and output Y values for a training and test set.